skjolber/xml-formatter-components/mule-cxf/README.md

 # xml-formatter-components-mule-cxf
 Mule ESB logging interceptors for CXF which extract message unique and correlation id.

-Note that the interceptors found in [xmlformatter-components-cxf] also can be directly applied in Mule.
+Note that the interceptors found in [xml-formatter-components-cxf] also can be directly applied in Mule.

 This project is part of the [greenbird] Open Source Java [projects].